cloudfoundry/bpm-release/docs/runtime.md

 Any other files which are written to `/var/vcap/sys/log/JOB` inside the container will be written to `/var/vcap/sys/log/JOB` in the host system.

+## Resource Limits

+bpm can enforce various [resource limits][limits] on your processes.
+There are currently 3 different types: memory, open files, and processes.

+### Memory

+If your process tries to allocate more memory that your configuration allows then it will be immediately killed by the OOM killer.
+This setting is more useful for agent jobs which do not use more memory under user load and do not want to affect the more important user-facing processes.

+### Open Files

+The open files setting sets a limit on the number of open files (including network connections) which your job is allowed to have open at once.
+This is equivalent to setting `ulimit -n` for your process.

+### Processes

+This setting places a limit on the number of PIDs which your process is allowed to create.
+This is to protect against fork-bombs and other resource exhaustion mistakes or attacks.
+Threads also count towards this limit as they are also given PIDs.

+[limits]: config.md#limits-schema

 ## Storing Data

 ### Temporary Files